 - Scholarships are awarded on a competitive basis without regard to nationality, race, colour, gender, religion, physical ability, sexual orientation or national or ethnic origin.

 - A student must pass an EAL test and be able to demonstrate a high level of English proficiency and academic aptitude.

 - The school will continue to fund a student through graduation provided he or she continues to perform at an acceptable social and academic level, unless she or he no longer demonstrates need.

 - The school anticipates exemplary behaviour and performance from all its students and failure of the student to display this ethical behaviour is grounds for rescinding the scholarship.

 - Scholarships are reserved for students entering Year 9 (13 years old) and Y11 (15 years old with IGCSE in Y10) with very strong English, Mathematics and Science skills as indicated by grades, writing samples, and Verita entrance examinations.
 The Scholarship Committee completes a thorough review of each applicant’s academic record.

-- The maximum number of scholarships available for 2020/2021 academic year, determined by the School Director in consultation with the Scholarship Committee is 4.
+- The maximum number of scholarships available, determined by the School Director in consultation with the Scholarship Committee is 4.

 - All scholarship candidates must be interviewed by the Scholarship Committee.

 - Scholarships will normally cover between 50% to 75% of tuition depending on the family resources.